Education, Programs, and Services

 Residence Hall Security

-Safety and security issues are of utmost importance to Residential Life staff members.
+Safety and security issues are of utmost importance to Community Living staff members.
 All staff undergo a thorough training program relative to developmental needs of students, security policies, policy enforcement, and issues related to overall safety.

 Students are expected to carry their identification cards with them at all times, as they must produce their KSC ID on request.
 Both on and off campus visitors must be escorted through the residence hall area by a student host.
 Overnight guests in a given room must be registered by completing an overnight guest pass.